 Windshield washer fluid: When to change: Check with every oil change Check this with your oil changes or just refill it when the fluid stops coming out, which usually means it’s empty.

 Brake Fluid: When to change: 20,000 – 45,000 miles This helps your brakes work properly.
 This fluid can get water in it, lowering the boiling point of the fluid, turning it into gas.
 Monitor it to protect your brakes.

 Transmission fluid When to change: (manual): 30,000 – 60,000 miles; (automatic): 30,000 – 100,000 miles (this varies so look at the owner’s manual) This fluid helps shift gears; it cools down and lubricates the transmission.
 If this is low or bad fluid, it will cause shifting problems or damage the transmission.

 Coolant: When to change: 60,000 miles This fluid works through the radiator to cool your engine.
-If this fluid is too low your motor will over heat, causing serious damage.
+If this fluid is too low your motor will overheat, causing serious damage.
 If it does, you may need a new engine completely.
-If you are looking for an engine replacement, we recommend you check out My Auto Store for quality used OEM engines for the best deals.
+If you are looking for an engine replacement, we recommend you check out My Auto Store for quality used OEM motors for the best deals.